mina-deploy/mina/docs/reference/variables.md

 Returns the variable value.

 If the key doesn't exist, the default value is returned, which, by default, is `nil`.
-You can override the default value by providing a second param to the method.
+You can override the default value by providing a second parameter to the method.

 Environment variables with the same name override values configured with `set`.
 (Note: this behavior is deprecated, it will be removed in v2)